 Plant-based products as an alternative to conventional meat products are a strong growth segment, not least due to the increasing number of flexitarians.
 The market for vegetarian and vegan products is growing at double-digit rates every year.
-IFFA is picking up on the trend and from 2022, in addition to its traditional focus on meat, will also present process technology and ingredients for alternative proteins and cultured meat.
+IFFA is picking up on the trend and, in addition to its traditional focus on meat, will also present process technology and ingredients for alternative proteins and cultured meat.

-Alternative proteins in the event program
+Alternative proteins in the event programme 2022

 IFFA Forum: Exciting exhibitor and expert presentations, e.g. from Planteneers, ADM, Fraunhofer Institute for Process Engineering and Packaging (IVV), Handtmann, Hydrosol, Prosur, Coperion.